Delaware

 Global infrastructure development will drive capital investment long term and will benefit local suppliers as well

 as international exporters of fluid handling equipment.
-Demand has softened in several portions of the
+Demand has softened in several

 general industrial market including chemical, building products, diesel engine, waste water, machinery support